150+ Black Friday sales you can shop right now: Amazon, Nordstrom, Target and more | CNN Underscored

 • Peet’s Coffee: Get yourself a nice cup of joe with 20% off sitewide at Peet’s with the code CYBERWEEK.

-• Peloton: Upgrade your indoor workout with $250 off accessories when you get a Peloton Bike, and get $300 off accessories with a Bike+ purchase.
-Folks who snag a Peloton Tread will get $370 off accessories.
+• Peloton: Upgrade your indoor workout a Peloton Bike, down to $1,495, plus $150 off accessories and free delivery.
+Order a Peloton Bike+ and get $350 off accessories, plus free delivery.
+Order a Peloton Tread and get $250 off accessories, plus free delivery.

 • Quip: Treat your teeth with $10 off a purchase of $50 and up to $75 off a purchase of $200 or more.